 His therapeutic successes made him a legend in his own time.
 In addition, he wrote many books.
 His description of how to catalyze nature healing in others, combined with the observations of his students and of those who researched him, constitute a gold mine of key insights into the human mind, psychotherapy, and healing, that will be explored for decades by therapists and researchers alike.

-His basic presuppositions that all behavior has a positive unconscious intent and must be respected caused a fundamental paradigm shift in modern psychotherapy and forms the basis of Solution Focused counselling.
-Taking advantage of an outside point of view, the unlikely team of a linguist, Dr. John Grinder and a mathematician-turned Gestalt-therapist, Richard Bandler discovered a wealth of insights into Erickson’s successes and went on to study other therapeutic wizards, such as Virginia Satir.
-Studies concerning which techniques work and how people change and heal, inevitably led to a clear, higher-level understanding of how to catalyze healing.
-This led to the development of neuro-linguistic programming, which a reviewer in Psychology Today considered to be, “the most powerful vehicle for change in existence".
+His basic presuppositions that all behavior has a positive unconscious intent and must be respected caused a fundamental paradigm shift in modern psychotherapy and forms the basis of Solution-Focused counseling.
+Studies concerning which techniques work and how people change and heal inevitably led to a clear, higher-level understanding of how to catalyze healing.
+This led to the development of neuro-linguistic programming, which a reviewer in Psychology Today considered to be "the most powerful vehicle for change in existence".

-Does the idea of Solution Focused Coaching excite you?
+Does the idea of Solution-Focused Coaching and helping others to unlock their full potential excite you?
 Do you want to learn more?
-If so, download our 10 Techniques of Solution Focused Coaching guide and learn about how we use the Solution Focused approach in The Art and Science of Coaching program!
+If so, download our 10 Applications of Solution-Focused Coaching guide and learn about how we use the Solution-Focused approach in The Art & Science of Coaching program!